Joseph Hellon: Early life and career

 In 2007 Hellon started the Finger of God Church.
 In February 2010, in connection with his cousin TV presenter Esther Arunga's conflict with her parents, he was arrested on charges of running an illegal society; he was found innocent and released after one week in jail.
 Arunga subsequently married Quincy Timberlake, another official in the church.
 Hellon has since said that Timberlake spoofed e-mails from the televangelist Benny Hinn, leading him to believe Finger of God was under Hinn's guidance.
 The church now meets in members' homes.

 Hellon co-founded the Placenta Party in 2010 with Timberlake and their wives, and considered running in the 2013 Kenyan general election as the party's presidential candidate.
 Late in 2012 he decided not to, while not ruling out a 2017 run.

+Marriage

-Hellon is married to Kuyu Hellon; they have a son and two adopted daughters, the children of his late brother.
+Hellon is married to Kuyu Hellon; they have a son, a daughter, and two adopted daughters, the children of his late brother.